One woman dead after rollover crash in Butler County

 ATLANTA, Kan.
-(KSNW) — An Atlanta, Kansas, woman has died as a result of a single-vehicle rollover crash in Butler County on Wednesday afternoon.
+(KSNW) — An Atlanta woman has died as a result of a single-vehicle rollover crash in Butler County on Wednesday afternoon.

 The Butler County Sheriff’s Office (BCSO) said in a news release that deputies, Atlanta Fire, and Butler County EMS were dispatched to the crash around 5:30 p.m.